 Donna Carr, firstname.lastname@example.org

-- The Christmas Tree Project is a local organization that collects artificial Christmas trees, lighted preferable, lights, tinsel, candy canes, and any other Christmas decorations to be distributed to those in the community who cannot afford to have the Christmas spirit in their homes.
-Their mission is to give away fully-decorated Christmas trees to families in need, such as wounded veterans, boys' and girls' homes, single moms, anyone in need, putting smiles on people's faces and warming their hearts.
-St. Francis collects items for three weekends in November/early December to support the project.
+- The Christmas Tree Project is a local organization that collects artificial Christmas trees, lights, ornaments, tinsel, candy canes, Christmas decorations/decor, toys, stuffed animals, games, etc., to be distributed to those in the community who cannot afford to have the Christmas spirit in their homes.
+St. Francis collects items for three weekends in November/early December to support The Project, which is the main big drive.
+However, items can be dropped off at the Church all year long.
+(Not to be confused with the Christmas Giving Tree.)

 Environmental Stewardship-Creation Care